Does PTO count towards overtime?

 PTO Maximums

-If you decide to use accrual as your PTO policy, you may want to set a cap on how many hours of paid time off may be accumulated throughout the year.
-For example, if your policy is to grant 1 hour of PTO for every 40 hours worked, you could limit PTO accrual to 40 hours per year.
+If you decide to use accrual as your PTO policy, you may want to set a cap on how many hours of PTO may be accumulated throughout the year.
+For example, if your policy is to grant one hour of PTO for every 40 hours worked, you could limit PTO accrual to 40 hours per year.
 Again, some states regulate how and when PTO caps can be set.

 An Example of PTO and Overtime

-Let’s say an employee worked 4 days at 9 hours per day (or 36 hours), then took 8 vacation hours on Friday.
-This would give a total of 44 hours paid for the week.
+Let’s say an employee worked four days at nine hours per day (or 36 hours), then took eight vacation hours on Friday.
+This would equate to a total of 44 hours paid for the week.

-In this scenario, you do not have to pay for 4 hours of overtime.
-That’s because the number of hours worked is still 36.
+In this scenario, you do not have to pay for four hours of overtime because the number of hours worked is still 36.
 Because of this, overtime would not be required by the FSLA.
 In other words, you can pay all 44 hours at the regular rate of pay.

 How OnTheClock Can Help